Chris-Kramer/cv101_assignment_5/readme.md

 NOTE: If you’re running on a windows machine, the script might not save an image of the architecture, since pydot doesn’t play well with windows.

 ## Using custom data
 All data must be located in the “data” folder.
 You can either use data that has already been split between training and test data or use a data set that needs to be split.
 The script will automatically resize the images, get x and y data, and find label names (based on the folder names).
-NOTE: The files in the category folders must only be image files.
-So make sure, that there aren't any txt, readme, or CSV files in the folders.
+NOTE: The files in the folders should only be image files or directories.
+I’ve tried to make the script ignore files that aren’t folders or images to the best of my abilities.
+However, some file types might slip through and be mistaken as folders or images even though they aren’t.

 ### Split  data
 If your data is already split it needs to follow the structure below.
 The names don't matter just the structure.